top of page

 Sometimes other material is embedded in urushi, e.g. gold or silver dust or leaf metal (蒔絵, Makie), mother-of-pearl (螺鈿, Raden or 青貝, Aogai) or eggshells (卵殻, Rankaku).

-For the refinement of the cracks I use different pigments:
+To finish the cracks I use different pigments:

 Precious metals